MengLeZhang/crimeMaps-preReg-code/docs/response to reviewers.md

   > Plante C, Bandara T, Baugh Littlejohns L, Sandhu N, Pham A, Neudorf C. Surveying the local public health response to COVID-19 in Canada: Study protocol.
 Plos one.
 2021 Nov 18;16(11):e0259590.

 - [x] Background.
 Why is results in supplementary materials. what is the meaning of the data access sentence. what does it mean by serendipitous discovery.
-- A: This is a study protocol.
-S1 shows an example analysis using 1 police force out of 43 to make it clear to the readers a) what we have already done (to test our methods) and b) what the analysis looks like in practise (the statistical analysis section is very abstract and dry).
+- A: As mentioned earlier, this is a study protocol and not a result paper.
+However, in S1 we show an example analysis using 1 police force out of 43 to make it clear to the readers a) what we have already done (to test our methods) and b) what the analysis looks like in practise (the statistical analysis section is very abstract and dry).
 We have moved mention of the serendipitous discovery to the project timelines subsection (in line with PLOSone protocol templates).
 This ought to clear things up.

 - [x] H1 is the hypothesis rejected by the serendipitous Discovery, whereas the authors state that H2 hypothesis has not been tested yet because they do not have extracted the data.
 If so, RQ2 remains unanswered and the research only has one research question.
 Please, clarify this.
-- A: This is a study protocol not a results paper.
-We address the confusion in the study timeline.
+- A: Please, see the above comment on the category of the current paper.
+However, we address the confusion relating to the hypothesis in the study timeline.
 To test our methods for RQ1, we had to trial our method on one police force.
 Our total sample consists of data from more than 40 forces.
 Hypothesis 1 has not been rejected but we are not completely blind to the results from one force.

 - [x] hypothesis: correct reference style for data and webpage.
 - A: Correct referencing